josetseph/ghana-stock-exchange-analysis/README.md

 **📁 Additional Charts**: The notebook also generates additional interactive HTML charts in the [`/charts`](charts/) directory for detailed exploration with hover tooltips and zooming capabilities.

+## ⚠️ Data Limitations

+**Important Note on High/Low Prices**: The "High" and "Low" columns in our dataset represent **yearly highs and lows**, not daily high/low prices within each trading day.
+This affects the following:

+### Impact on Analysis:
+- ✅ **Core Analysis Valid**: All primary analysis (returns, volatility, correlations, portfolio optimization, risk metrics, beta calculations) uses **Close prices only** and remains completely accurate
+- ✅ **Bollinger Bands**: Uses Close prices - **Valid**
+- ✅ **RSI (Relative Strength Index)**: Uses Close prices - **Valid**
+- ❌ **Candlestick Charts**: Not included - would require daily OHLC data
+- ❌ **Money Flow Index (MFI)**: Not included - requires daily high/low prices

+### Why This Matters:
+Traditional candlestick charts and certain technical indicators (like MFI) require actual daily high/low prices to accurately represent intraday price action.
+Using yearly high/low values would produce misleading visualizations and calculations.
+Our analysis focuses on closing prices and derived metrics, which provide robust insights into stock performance, risk, and correlations.

+---

 ## 📝 Methodology